 Editor’s Note: Due to the Corona Virus Pandemic, the 2020 Bay Port Fish Sandwich Festival scheduled for July 31st – August 1st, 2020, has been canceled by the Bay Port Chamber of Commerce.

 Bay Port, Michigan – As late summer rolls around the days get a bit shorter and the evenings around the campfire can have a bit of chill in the air.
 It’s also a festival season!
 If you’re in the Upper Thumb the first weekend in August, head to Bay Port.
 The Bay Port Fish Sandwich Festival is the granddaddy of them all.
 Since 1978 folks come in and lined up for a fish sandwich that “takes two hands to hold one.”
 At $4.00 it’s a deal.
 It’s a family-friendly event but its proximity to the historic Bay Port Inn makes thoughts of having a “short one” prior to hitting the craft booths not uncommon.

 Michigan’s Upper Thumb Festival Season Starts in Bay Port

-Events start on Friday, August 3rd at noon with sandwiches and a large continuous craft show, the crowning of the festival’s king, queen, prince and princess and fireworks on Friday evening at Saturday’s events start with a 5K walk/run then the festival’s parade kicks off at 10:30 a.m.
-On Saturday the craft booths are open, and fish sandwiches are sold throughout the day.
+Events start on Friday, August 2nd at noon with sandwiches and entertainment, the crowning of the festival’s king, queen, prince and princess and fireworks on Friday evening.
+Saturday’s events start at 7 am with a 5K walk/run then the festival’s parade kicks off at 10:30 a.m.
+At 11 am is the time craft booths are open, entertainment begins, and fish sandwiches are sold throughout the day.